-The Board of Education is required to provide an adequate learning environment for all students including:
+The Board of Education is responsible for providing an adequate learning environment for all students.
+This includes:

-- Adequate instructional materials, staffing, facilities, and technology.
+- · Adequate instructional materials, staffing, facilities, and technology

-- Proper maintenance of facilities.
+- Proper maintenance of school facilities

-- A safe school setting.
+- Safe school settings

-The proposed local budget request of \$28,831,657.87, reflects an increase of \$1,487,011.87 and a 5.44% increase.
-The main categories of expenditure are included in the summary by department on the following page, also reflecting from the FY24 adopted budget to the Board of Education's proposed FY25 local budget request.
-Salaries, special education, insurance benefits, and pension contributions, are the largest cost factors within the overall budget.
+The proposed local budget request of \$29,079,442.98 reflects an increase of \$1,734,796.98, a 6.34% increase.
+The main categories of expenditures are included in the following summary by department.
+The Fy24 adopted budget is also included.
+As reflected, salaries, special education, insurance benefits, and pension contributions are the largest cost factors within the overall budget.